 - 1. Mac OS X is based on the Unix operating system, which is one of the oldest and most secure operating systems around. - 2.
-Microsoft Windows is used by many more people, so it's a bigger and better target. - 3.
-Because there are more Microsoft Window systems out there, many of the tools designed to create viruses or malware are written for the Windows operating system.
+Microsoft Windows is used by many more people, so it's a bigger and better target.
+Plus the way that Windows is built makes it easier for viruses to spread across computer networks. - 3.
+Many of the tools designed to create viruses or malware are written for the Windows operating system.